Wellbeing for Parents

 feel relatively confident in yourself and have positive self-esteem

 feel and express a range of emotions

 adapt and manage in times of change and uncertainty'

 Here at South Hill, we are supporting our pupils to become more self aware about their mental health and emotional wellbeing.

-The school has a Mental Health and Wellbeing lead, Miss Wren, who would be happy to help if you have any concerns or need further support.
+The school has a Mental Health lead Mrs Donley and a Wellbeing lead, Mrs Albery, who would be happy to help if you have any concerns or need further support.

 Herts Mind Network have launched a new early intervention and prevention helpline for children and young people aged 10-17 in Herts.
 The helpline will provide a safe , non-judgemental space to talk to a Young People Advisor or Mentor who will provide emotional support, advice and information, signposting and discuss coping strategies.
 For opening hours and more information please visit the website:

 Message from CAMHS Crises Assessment & Treatment Team